Mutagen-Modding/Mutagen/docs/linkcache/Record-Lookup.md

 }
 ```

 Now that the type is specified, it will run faster and be able to return a more appropriate type (INpcGetter) for you to use.
-As mentioned earlier, though, it is preferable to just [use FormLinks everywhere](https://github.com/Mutagen-Modding/Mutagen/wiki/FormLinks-Instead-of-FormID-FormKey) and initiate off of those.